-Sample item 8: The provider's revalidation was due by September 25, 2016, but was never performed.
-In addition, the Agency did not provide documentation of the provider's signed disclosure forms or the standard background check performed by the Agency.
-Ineligible costs totaled \$797.
-All ineligible costs identified above were PASSE payments totaling \$916.
-NOTE: Because these providers are participating in the managed care portion of Medicaid, providers are reimbursed by the managed care organizations, not the Agency.
+NOTE: Because these providers are participating in the managed care portion of CHIP, providers are reimbursed by the managed care organizations, not the Agency.
 The managed care organizations receive a predetermined monthly payment from the Agency in exchange for assuming the risk for the covered recipients.

 These monthly payments are actuarially determined based, in part, upon historical costs data.
 Accordingly, the failure to remove unallowable cost data from the amounts utilized by the actuary would lead to overinflated future rates, which will be directly paid by the Agency.

 In addition, due to the Coronavirus pandemic, the Center for Medicare and Medicaid Services (CMS), under section 1135(b)(1)(B) of the Social Security Act, approved Arkansas's request to temporarily cease revalidation, including screening requirements, of providers who are located in Arkansas or are otherwise directly impacted by the emergency.
 This was effective as of March 1, 2020, and will continue until the termination of the public health emergency, including any extensions.
-Statistically Valid Sample:

 The Agency had asserted that, effective May 31, 2019, it established and implemented new procedures to improve the following areas of provider enrollment: maintenance of provider enrollment application documents, provider revalidation, site visits, and fingerprint background requirements.
 However, due to the timing of the implementation of the new procedures, deficiencies continued to exist during fiscal year 2022.
-Effect:

-Claims were processed and paid to providers that did not meet all the required elements.
-Recommendation:
+Claims were processed and paid to providers that did not meet all the required criteria.

 ALA staff recommend the Agency strengthen controls to ensure required enrollment documentation is maintained to support provider eligibility.

-Finding Number: 2022-035 (Continued) State/Educational Agency(s): Arkansas Department of Human Services Pass-Through Entity: Not Applicable AL Number(s) and Program Title(s): 93.778 - Medical Assistance Program (Medicaid Cluster) Federal Awarding Agency: U.S. Department of Health and Human Services Federal Award Number(s): 05-2105AR5MAP; 05-2205AR5MAP Federal Award Year(s): 2021 and 2022 Compliance Requirement(s) Affected: Special Tests and Provisions - Provider Eligibility (Managed Care Organizations) Type of Finding: Noncompliance and Material Weakness Views of Responsible Officials and Planned Corrective Action: DHS concurs with, in part, and disputes, in part, this finding.
-The Agency has obtained all accreditation documentation for each provider covering the audit period.
-DMS is in the process of automating inclusion of current provider licensure and certification documentation into the MMIS.
-The Agency disputes the two deficiencies in which it was noted that provider revalidation was not performed.
-In these two instances, the Agency relied upon screening of the providers performed by Medicare as permitted by 42 CFR §455.410(c)(1).
-Anticipated Completion Date: Complete Contact Person: Elizabeth Pitman Director, Division of Medical Services Department of Human Services 700 Main Street Little Rock, AR 72201 501-244-3944 Elizabeth.Pitman@dhs.arkansas.gov Additional Comments from the Auditor:
+Finding Number: 2022-030 (Continued) State/Educational Agency(s): Arkansas Department of Human Services Pass-Through Entity: Not Applicable AL Number(s) and Program Title(s): 93.767 - Children's Health Insurance Program Federal Awarding Agency: U.S. Department of Health and Human Services Federal Award Number(s): 05-2105AR5021; 05-2205AR5021 Federal Award Year(s): 2021 and 2022 Compliance Requirement(s) Affected: Special Tests and Provisions - Provider Eligibility (Managed Care Organizations) Type of Finding: Noncompliance and Material Weakness

+DHS concurs with this finding.
+The Agency has obtained all licensure and certification documentation covering the audit period.
+DMS is in the process of automating inclusion of current provider licensure and certification documentation and enrollment documentation into the MMIS.

+Elizabeth Pitman Director, Division of Medical Services Department of Human Services 700 Main Street Little Rock, AR 72201 501-244-3944 Elizabeth.Pitman@dhs.arkansas.gov

-Deficiencies are determined based on support provided by the Agency and reviewed by auditors during an iterative process performed during fieldwork.
-Finding Number: 2022-036 State/Educational Agency(s): Arkansas Department of Human Services Pass-Through Entity: Not Applicable AL Number(s) and Program Title(s): 93.778 - Medical Assistance Program (Medicaid Cluster) Federal Awarding Agency: U.S. Department of Health and Human Services Federal Award Number(s): 05-2105AR5MAP; 05-2205AR5MAP Federal Award Year(s): 2021 and 2022 Compliance Requirement(s) Affected: Special Tests and Provisions - Medicaid Fraud Control Unit Type of Finding: Noncompliance and Material Weakness Repeat Finding:
+Finding Number: 2022-031 State/Educational Agency(s): Arkansas Department of Human Services Pass-Through Entity: Not Applicable AL Number(s) and Program Title(s): 93.778 - Medical Assistance Program (Medicaid Cluster) Federal Awarding Agency: U.S. Department of Health and Human Services Federal Award Number(s): 05-2105AR5MAP; 05-2205AR5MAP Federal Award Year(s): 2021 and 2022 Compliance Requirement(s) Affected: Activities Allowed or Unallowed - Benefit Payments (ARWorks/ARHOME) Type of Finding: Noncompliance and Material Weakness